Advance

 The active fully implantable ABILITY medical device is designed for long-term implantation.

-The ABILITY platform
+The Ability platform

 At the center of the ABILITY platform is an active, fully implantable medical device, designed for long-term implantation.
 Its design brings together state-of-the-art know-how and engineering to achieve ‘firsts’ in the area of brain implantable devices.
 With innovative features such as high density hermetic feedthroughs and optical data transmission, ABILITY can record brain signals from 128 channels at 30000 samples/s.
 Battery-less operation and encapsulation in a protective housing with hermetic sealing and biocompatible materials will allow the implant to function in the body for years.